maellesannier/EPF-RUDN-Observatory-test/README.md

 PARAMETERS:
 * The user have to set as inputs inside the function parameters the following parameters
-* workspace = storage space defined by the user e.g "C:/Observatories"
+* workspace = storage space defined by the user e.g <C:/Observatories>
-* fc1 = first layer to use to create buffers : "frenchville.shp"
+* fc1 = first layer to use to create buffers : <frenchville.shp>
-* b1  = Radius Buffer in Kilometers for 1rst feature class "30 Kilometers"
+* b1  = Radius Buffer in Kilometers for 1rst feature class <30 Kilometers>
-* fc2 = second layer to use to create buffers : "Observatories.shp"
+* fc2 = second layer to use to create buffers : <Observatories.shp>
 * b2  = Radius buffer in kilometers for 2nd feature class
 * citysize = We want to avoid cities over <citysize> inhabitants e.g <50000>
 * coef1 = coefficient in the weighted sum for Crit1 e.g <3>